srinaththota/actorsystem/README.md

 ex: specialMessages(content:String)  // it should be immutable , it should be serializable

 -----------------------------------
-we have keyword context where we can use it as this in java (context.self-->this in java)
+we have heavy weight data structure called context it can be used to get the information to where the actor is running on --> context.system context.self-->this in java

+self is implicitly final value of context.self sender is implicitly final value of context.sender